 We accept nearly all types of insurance, including most traditional insurance plans and many PPOs.

 We are participating providers with Medicare.
 Procedures are done in the office, so there are no costly facility fees for patients.
 Some of our most requested insurance plans are listed below.
-We participate with several other PPO plans — please call us at 219.513.9415 (Munster and Whiting office) or 219.769.7060 (Merrillville and Valparaiso office) to verify our participation with your health plan.
-You may also email us at email@example.com with any questions.
+We participate with several other PPO plans — please call us at 219.513.9415 (Munster office) or 219.769.7060 (Merrillville and Valparaiso office) to verify our participation with your health plan.
+You may also email us at firstname.lastname@example.org with any questions.
 We look forward to serving you.

 Accepted insurance plans include: